Carolyn Cohen: Academic career

 In 1958, Cohen started her own laboratory, co-led by Caspar, at the Children's Cancer Research Foundation (now the Dana–Farber Cancer Institute).
 There she worked primarily on the structure of myosin.
 With postdoctoral fellow Susan Lowey, Cohen predicted a model for the myosin structure with an alpha-helical core bookended by globular masses.
 Studying the catch muscle in molluscs, Cohen and Kenneth Holmes (then a postdoctoral researcher with Caspar) demonstrated the presence of alpha-helical coiled coil filaments, published in 1963.
 A few years later in 1967, Lowey and Henry S. Slater confirmed the predicted globular heads by electron microscopy.
 From 1969 to 1972, Cohen and Caspar published a series of papers describing the structure of tropomyosin – the first protein structure determined by electron microscopy.

 In 1972, Cohen, Caspar, and Lowe – together called the "Structural Biology Laboratory" – moved their laboratory to become the first research group at Brandeis University's Rosenstiel Basic Medical Sciences Research Center.
+In fact, Cohen was the first tenured woman in Biology at Brandeis University.

 Cohen retired from Brandeis in 2012.

+In honor of her work surrounding protein structures, in 2022 the Biophysical Society Innovation Award was renamed to the Carolyn Cohen Award for Biophysical Innovation.
+It has since been presented every year at the BPS Annual Meeting in February.